 Natural gas is a key component of our domestic energy portfolio and supports millions of jobs across dozens of industries.
 As the cleanest burning fossil fuel, natural gas is a leading energy choice for fueling American homes and businesses.
 And with recent technological advancements that combine two age-old processes – horizontal drilling and hydraulic fracturing – the United States is now the leading producer of natural gas, according to a recent Energy Information Agency (EIA) report.
 Quite the feat when you consider just a few short years ago many experts predicted that natural gas production was on the decline in the United States.

-According to the EIA, between 2005-2010, natural gas production in the United States increased 18 percent, “mainly due to growth in shale gas production” and “improved site planning and field optimization, multi-well drilling from a single pad, rising associated natural gas production from oil plays, and improved drill-bit technology.”
+According to the EIA, U.S. natural gas production increased almost twice as fast as consumption from 2005 to 2012, due mainly to “growth in shale gas production” and “improved site planning and field optimization, multi-well drilling from a single pad, rising associated natural gas production from oil plays, and improved drill-bit technology.”

 What does this mean for consumers here in the United States?
 More jobs, more affordable energy and increased economic opportunity.

 And how does this impact global economies?
-With the vast quantities of natural gas being discovered in shale formations across the United States, for the first time in nearly 30 years our nation has been given the opportunity not only to provide clean-burning natural gas to our friends and allies around the world, but also to reduce our trade deficit that was largely driven by decades of importing energy.
+With the vast quantities of natural gas being discovered in shale formations across the United States, for the first time in roughly 30 years our nation has been given the opportunity not only to provide clean-burning natural gas to our friends and allies around the world.

 These extensive new discoveries of natural gas provide energy producers here at home with the opportunity to export natural gas in the form of LNG in a safe and environmentally responsible manner.
 For more than 50 years, LNG has been safely and securely shipped around the world to meet energy demand.
 What’s different today?
 Instead of the United States being on the receiving end of these shipments, we now have enough natural gas here at home not only to meet our domestic needs, but also the capacity to control our energy future and ship natural gas to other counties.